castep-docs/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 The simplest way to do this is in the harmonic approximation.
 You need to estimate the harmonic zero-point energy at the start, transition and final configurations.

-For the particular case (ammonia) we have been looking at, it turns out to actually explain the observed transition rate between the two 'umbrella' configurations, we need to go beyond the harmonic approximation.
-[REF]
+For the particular case (ammonia) we have been looking at, it turns out that to actually explain the observed transition rate between the two 'umbrella' configurations, we need to go beyond the harmonic approximation ([see Wikipedia](https://en.wikipedia.org/wiki/Pyramidal_inversion#Quantum_effects)).

 TODO: add instructions for harmonic ZPE corrections.